stoyan-stoyanov/llmflows/docs/user_guide/Vector Stores in Flows.md

 Now let's create the flow steps based on the figure above.
 To add a vector store, we can utilize the `VectorStoreFlowStep` class which requires an embedding model, a vector database client, and a prompt template.

+The `VectorStoreFlowStep` constructs a prompt based on the prompt template and its inputs, creates embeddings of the prompt template, searches the vector database with the embeddings, and returns the result as a variable that other flow steps can consume.

 ```python
 from llmflows.flows import Flow, FlowStep, VectorStoreFlowStep